-- Waterproofing your home can strengthen the foundation as water can weaken the structure base and cause settlement in your home which therefore will cause interior cracks and shifting of the floors.
+- Waterproofing your home can strengthen the foundation as water can weaken the structures base and cause settlement in your home which will cause interior cracks and lead to the shifting of the floors.

-- Once your basement has been waterproofed it will allow you to go on vacation and have peace of mind.
+- Once your basement has been waterproofed, you will be able to go on vacation and have peace of mind.